laclouis5/HRNet/README.md

 # HRNet

-Comprehensive and modularized implementation of [HRNet](https://arxiv.org/abs/1908.07919).
+A comprehensive and modularized implementation of [HRNet](https://arxiv.org/abs/1908.07919).

 ## Installation